 - the biodiversity credits that will not be offset as a result of the reduced credit obligation.

-You must provide justification when seeking a reduced credit obligation detailing the community gain delivered by the project, including:
+When seeking a reduced credit obligation, you must provide justification that details the community gain delivered by the project, including:

 - an outline of the nature of the community gain